BastiHz/Java-Course-Projects/README.md

 These apps were developed with Java 11.
 I did not test them on other Java versions.
 That means you need the Java 11 JDK on your path.
 1. Go into a project directory.
-2. Run `./gradlew run` on linux or `.\gradlew run` on windows.
+2. Run `./gradlew run` on Linux or `.\gradlew run` on Windows.

 I advise against importing this repository from GitHub as one ide project.
 This may confuse the ide and result in very long loading times.
-Instead you should clone the whole repository and open only the subdirectories as projects.
+Instead, you should clone the whole repository and open only the subdirectories as projects.